[home]

 Readme

-But every researcher and person curious about research should see (in order of increasing commitment to consume):
+But everyone curious about research should see (in order of increasing commitment to consume):

-I might be biased, because one activity I participated in—college debate—some would say is the prime example of meaningless competition.
-It was a big part of college for me, and I loved it.
-Sally Rooney even wrote an essay about how stupid debate is (it’s socially insular, it promotes big egos and toxic idolization, etc.).
+How I thought about college was more relevant when I was there.
+But that wasn’t so long ago, and I’m still doing research, so the influence is there.
+I found Violence and the Sacred: College as an incubator of Girardian terror accurate.
+We were competing in a lot of meaningless ways.
+But it wasn’t all bad.
+I formed a lot of opinions about human nature.
+I also believe that the world really needs people who are intensely mimetic.
+One activity I participated in—debate—some would say is the prime example of meaningless competition.
+I loved it.
+Sally Rooney wrote an essay about how stupid debate is (it’s socially insular, it promotes big egos and toxic idolization, etc.).
 But by the end of the essay we are both ready to win just to prove we can again.
-This essay is a trap.
-She must be happy about the irony.

 Fun fact: I have an Erdös number of at most four, from Paul Erdös to Vasek Chvátal to Yori Zwols to Thomas Keck to me.
 Crazy how that’s only one more than the median Fields Medalist.
-Anyway, I consider this a very scientific measure of my progress as a researcher, can’t wait for it to go down as I reach my final form.
+Anyway, this is surely a very scientific measure of my progress as a researcher, can’t wait for it to go down as I reach my final form.

 Maximum fun